Signalling theory: Dishonest signals

 Because there are both mutual and conflicting interests in most animal signalling systems, a central problem in signalling theory is dishonesty or cheating.
 For example, if foraging birds are safer when they give a warning call, cheats could give false alarms at random, just in case a predator is nearby.
 But too much cheating could cause the signalling system to collapse.
 Every dishonest signal weakens the integrity of the signalling system, and so reduces the fitness of the group.
-An example of dishonest signalling comes from Fiddler crabs such as Uca lactea mjoebergi, which have been shown to bluff (no conscious intention being implied) about their fighting ability.
+An example of dishonest signalling comes from Fiddler crabs such as Austruca mjoebergi, which have been shown to bluff (no conscious intention being implied) about their fighting ability.
 When a claw is lost, a crab occasionally regrows a weaker claw that nevertheless intimidates crabs with smaller but stronger claws.
 The proportion of dishonest signals is low enough for it not to be worthwhile for crabs to test the honesty of every signal through combat.

 Richard Dawkins and John Krebs in 1978 considered whether individuals of the same species would act as if attempting to deceive each other.
 They applied a "selfish gene" view of evolution to animals' threat displays to see if it would be in their genes' interests to give dishonest signals.
 They criticised previous ethologists, such as Nikolaas Tinbergen and Desmond Morris, for suggesting that such displays were "for the good of the species".
 They argued that such communication ought to be viewed as an evolutionary arms race in which signallers evolve to become better at manipulating receivers, while receivers evolve to become more resistant to manipulation.
 The game theoretical model of the war of attrition similarly suggests that threat displays ought not to convey any reliable information about intentions.